EnricoPicci/go-class/src/synchronization/data-race-with-interface/interface-data-race-doers/readme.md

 # Value of type interface with data races

-In this example we show how a global shared variable of type interface can get corrupted is the assignement operation (which is a write operation) is done concurrently by more than one goroutine and is not protected by synchronization mechanisms such as Mutexes
+In this example we show how a global shared variable of type interface can get corrupted if the assignement operation (which is a write operation) is done concurrently by more than one goroutine and is not protected by synchronization mechanisms such as Mutexes

 ## build